Megiyanto377/megiyanto.github.io/_pages/about.md

   - /about.html
 ---

 I am a Machine Learning Engineer specializing in Computer Vision.
+Currently I am interning as an Applied Scientist at Amazon.

 I conduct research as a Computer Science PhD Candidate at [QUT Centre for Robotics](https://research.qut.edu.au/qcr/), Australia.
+I am expected to finish by the end of the 2021.
 My research is in the field of computer vision with the focus on deep learning with limited annotated data.
 I have presented [my research](https://olgamoskvyak.github.io/publications/) at major computer vision conferences.

 My passion is creating real business applications powered by machine learning.
 I have experience in [building and deploying](https://olgamoskvyak.github.io/portfolio/02-reid/) deep neural networks for applications in wildlife conservation.